 GSN always need more foster-carers as there are more greyhounds needing rescuing than available foster-carers.
 Our foster-carers are a vital link in the rescue chain, as GSN dogs are kept in foster-homes until adopted.

 Every greyhound taken into foster care is a dog saved, and every greyhound adopted makes room to save another.

-Fostering a dog is usually an easy and rewarding experience that requires few previous skills.
+Fostering a dog is usually a rewarding experience that requires few previous skills.
 All you require is a love of these very friendly, laid-back dogs, and time to take them for an on-leash 20-30 minute walk each day, as well as a desire to help them transition to pet life.
 Greyhounds are generally calm indoor dogs, so you don’t need a large yard, even units are fine provided there is somewhere sheltered in your courtyard for the dog to stay when you go out.